 Jane Hyland Memorial Awards

-Jane was a talented spinner who valued quality fleeces.
-Her long involvement with the Festival as a volunteer and participant is honored by her family through the following awards:
+Jane was a talented spinner and teacher who valued quality fleeces.
+Her long involvement with the Festival as a volunteer and participant is honored by her friends through the following awards:

 Skein & Garment Competition: